wp-plugins/collapsing-pages/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.3.2 (2009/01/07)
+    * added version to javascript file
+    * not loading unnecessary code for admin pages (fixes interference with akismet stats page
+    * 'self' tag now gets added in subpages

 * 0.3.1 (2009/01/06)
     * Finally fixed disappearing widget problem when trying to add to sidebar